Tiggax/zakljucna_naloga/src/sec/4rezultati.typ

 Looking at other values in @mu_max-fac, it can be seen that higher values of $mu_"max"$ also accelerate the consumption of glucose, glutamine and oxygen.
 As more cells are generated, the concentration of product also rises.
-Bigger consumption also strains the @PID control, as more oxygen needs to be pumped into the system for cells to not suffocate.
+Bigger consumption also strains the @PID control, as oxygen needs to be pumped into the system sooner and in bigger quantities for cells to not suffocate.

 #figure(
   caption: [Graph of viable cell density over time based on the changing values of $mu_max$],